 IoT offers a lot of opportunities for companies from developing countries to innovate and develop their own products.
 Apart from solely focusing on software development services you could develop your own IoT devices and hardware.

-If you are offering outsourcing services for IoT software development, it is still software development.
-However, IoT software development requires additional specialisation, including knowledge of hardware, sensors, data analytics and vertical market expertise, such as healthcare and manufacturing.
+If you are offering outsourcing services for IoT software development, it is still software development, but IoT software development requires additional specialisation, including knowledge of hardware, sensors, data analytics and vertical market expertise, such as healthcare and manufacturing.
+But particularly specialisation in your choice of IoT development platform.
 Since IoT software development requires additional expertise, it could provide opportunities for service providers like you.

 - Read our study about outsourcing software development services to find out more about the market for software development in general.